 The Australian government does have a standard in place which allows vocational training organizations to demonstrate the validity of its training through the Cert IV standard.
 Currently, only one doula training organization in Australia holds the Cert IV recognition.
 There are no laws in place that require training through that one organization (which can be financially and logistically impractical for many women because of the costs and in-person nature of the training).

-For more information, please also consider the link below for the U.S. National Library of Medicine.
+For more information, please also consider the link on the question below for the U.S. National Library of Medicine.

 9. Is New Beginnings Doula Training valid where I live?

 New Beginnings Doula Training is located in the state of Missouri in the United States.
 Our service is exclusively an online service that is available anywhere where an Internet connection is available.
 That state of Minnesota is the only state government that has laws regulating doula training.
 Australia also has a training standard for doulas, but doesn’t prevent training through other organizations that are not compliant with the standard.
-New Beginnings does not seek for outside endorsement or validation of our our training services, as such we are able to keep our prices competitively lower.
+New Beginnings does not seek outside endorsement or validation of our our training services, as such we are able to keep our prices competitively lower.
 For more information on the discussion surrounding government standards for doula certification, please consider the U.S. National Library of Medicine article on the topic.

 10. Do I need to have a high school diploma or GED to take this course?
 Is there a minimum age requirement?

 No, there are no educational prerequisites for enrolling in our certification program.
-Whether you are still in high school or never completed your high school education or the GED equivalent, you are welcome to register for our training program.
+Whether you are still in high school or never completed your high school education (or the GED equivalent,) you are welcome to register for our training program.
 Please note that our program is a reading-intensive program including college-level, research-based medical papers.
 As such, the program may or may not be suited to your particular style of learning.

 11. Does your program include postpartum doula training?